Sunk Loto

-Sunk Loto are an Australian alternative metal band formed in Gold Coast, Queensland in 1997.
+Sunk Loto are an Australian nu metal / alternative metal band formed in Gold Coast, Queensland in 1997.
 The band's founding members are Dane Brown on drums, his brother Jason Brown on vocals, Luke McDonald on guitar and Sean Van Gennip on bass guitar.
-Sunk Loto signed a recording contract with Sony Music Australia when the members average age was 16 years.
-They released two studio albums, Big Picture Lies (13 October 2000) and Between Birth and Death (17 November 2003), both reached the ARIA Albums Chart top 50.
-The group disbanded in December 2007 & after a 15 year hiatus the original members have reformed the band in 2022.
+Sunk Loto signed a recording contract with Sony Music Australia when the members' average age was 16 years.
+They released two studio albums, Big Picture Lies (13 October 2000) and Between Birth and Death (17 November 2003); both reached the ARIA Albums Chart top 50.
+Sunk Loto toured internationally between 1997 and 2007 headlining their own shows, appearing at major festivals such as The Big Day Out and Livid, and playing alongside international bands such as Sevendust, Korn and Deftones.

+The group disbanded in December 2007, and after a 15-year hiatus the original members re-formed the band in 2022 and have since performed around Australia with 2 sold out national tours, and released their first new song in 20 years “The Gallows Wait” with new guitarist Rohan Stevenson after announcing they had parted ways with Luke McDonald.

+The band have announced they intend to release new music and continue touring.